‘Vampire Diaries’ Episode 13: Did Kai Bring Elena Back Like Promised? [Spoilers]

 Kai explains to Damon that he needs a great deal of magic in order to reverse the spell, grabbing Damon’s arm to siphon his energy.
 He also says that he does not intend to go out without a bang, since he knows that “there’s no such thing as redemption, there’s only promises and bargains.”

-With that he makes himself and the casket invisible, leaving Damon to desiccate in the crypt alone.
+With that, he makes himself and the casket invisible, leaving Damon to desiccate in the crypt alone.

 So no, he still hasn’t brought Elena back.
 It would seem that many fans are hoping to see Elena just a little but before the finale.
 Will they really keep us all waiting until the end?